How to MAKE Homemade DIY Dots of Glue (Easy and Cheap)!

-Not if you apply a thin coating.
-It will be just like a new mat–but maybe better — because you can control the tackiness by how you apply it.
-So if you find new mats too tacky like we do, your refurbished mats don’t have to be as sticky!
-(Note: we are not responsible for damage caused by using refurbished mats on your die cut machine.)
-Video: Re-Stickying Cricut™ Mats
+No, it will be just like a new mat–and maybe better — because you can control the tackiness by how much glue you apply.
+If you find new mats too tacky like we do, your refurbished mats don’t have to be as sticky!
+Just apply a very thin coating of glue; you may even wish to dilute it with water to make it more paintable and less tacky, too.

 No, the Best Glue Ever™ is latex-free, containing no latex!